dqops/dqo/docs/data-sources/bigquery.md

 DQOps will ask you to select the schema from which the tables will be imported.

-You can also add the schema and table name as a parameter to import tables in just a single step.
+You can also add the schema and table name as parameters to import tables in just a single step.

 ```
 dqo> table import --connection={connection name}